#condition - Hip

 In severe arthritis, the leg can become slightly shortened, with the hip joint becoming severely stiff.
 Walking becomes painful and daily activities such as reaching down to put on socks or getting into a car can become increasingly difficult.

 When you come to clinic your appointment with your consultant will involve your surgeon asking you about the symptoms you experience in your hip.
 The surgeon will then examine your hip.
 X-rays, and if required, an MRI scan of your hip will be requested.
 The assessment of your symptoms and examination findings are correlated with the X-ray and MRI findings.
 A specific treatment plan is discussed with you.
 This is because many people with radiological features of osteoarthritis do not necessarily have significant clinical symptoms.

 - Walking aids

 - Simple painkillers

-When the various non-operative measures have failed to control the symptoms of hip arthritis, surgical treatment becomes an option for those patients with significant symptoms.
+It is important to appreciate that the rate of progression of arthritis can vary significantly between different people.
+Sometimes, a patient may never require surgery.
+When the various non-operative measures have failed to control the symptoms of hip arthritis, surgical treatment becomes an option for those patients with significant enough symptoms.